DevMikaelNilsson/D365/README.md

 # Structure
 - **Models** - Custom classes which contains general (usually static) methods which is intended for a single specific table/class/process.
-- **Servicecs** - Custom classes which performs a single, specific process.
+- **Services** - Custom classes which performs a single, specific process.

 ## Code language
 All classes are written in X++